Menu

 Blaze a Trail

 The Outer Banks is a natural paradise full of parks and history.
 Many of these places welcome pets!
-So if your up for an adventure Hike one of the many trails through Nags Head Woods, climb the mountains of Jockey’s Ridge, visit the Historic Wright Brothers Memorial, or just play fetch at one of our many open parks.
+So if you’re up for an adventure Hike one of the many trails through Nags Head Woods, climb the mountains of Jockey’s Ridge, visit the Historic Wright Brothers Memorial, or just play fetch at one of our many open parks.

 dog fun on beach

-jack russel dog at the beach ocean shore, on summer vacation holidays with a plastic ball
+jack Russel dog at the beach ocean shore, on summer vacation holidays with a plastic ball

 Spending time with your pet or dog on the Outer Banks is a great way to get out and explore the breathtaking beauty this area has to offer.
 Whether you’re looking for an easy walking trail or an action-packed beach day, there’s something just right for you and your pup.
 With so much to do in such a beautiful setting, it’s no wonder why people keep coming back year after year.
 What’s more, you can take home memories of a fun and unforgettable day spent bonding with your pet or dog on the Outer Banks.
-So what are you waiting for?
-Pack up your furry friend and hit the road–the perfect beach adventure awaits!
+So, what are you waiting for?
+Pack up your furry friend and hit the road—the perfect beach adventure awaits!
 What’s your favorite thing to do with your dog on the Outer Banks?

 Plan Your Spring Break to the Outer Banks Today